Helekin/bootstrap-projects/README.md

 ## About The Project

 Welcome!
-This repository contains a collection of exercises based on multiple courses about bootstrap.Each exercise is structured to provide hands-on experience with HTML, CSS, and Bootstrap, following best practices in front-end development.
+This repository contains a collection of exercises based on various Bootstrap courses.
+Each exercise is designed to provide hands-on experience with HTML, CSS, and Bootstrap, following best practices in front-end development.

 ## Getting Started